Squigley18/Pig-X-chromosome-repetitive-landcape/README.md

 | :--- | :--- |
 | `functions` | Folder of functions created to be used within scripts
 | `IUPAC_analysis` | Folder of scripts used for the analysis of inverted repeats in pig X chromosome
+| `low.sensitivity.LASTZ` | Folder of scripts used in the fast low sensitivity LASTZ analysis
 | `LASTZ_alignment` | Folder of scripts used for self-alignment of pig X chromosome
 | `LASTZ_analysis` | Folder of scripts used in computational analysis of LASTZ data
-| `BLAST_analysis` | Folder of scripts used in the ncbi BLAST analysis of pig DNA sequences
+| `BLAST_analysis` | Folder of scripts used in the ncbi BLAST analysis of pig DNA

 # Functions
 The following scripts contain all the functions created for the analysis of the IUPAC data and LASTZ data in the self-alignment of the pig X chromosome